-ORA recommends that AVR defer the construction of this well because customer usage has been declining in recent years due to conservation and economic conditions.

-After further discussion, settlement negotiations, and review of AVR's rebuttal testimony, ORA and AVR agree to AVR's proposal to construct a new well.
+ORA recommends that AVR defer the construction of this well because customer usage has been and AVR agree to AVR's proposal to construct a new well.
 The construction of this well will allow AVR to be less dependent on older wells, which are less efficient.
 AVR estimates annual energy savings of approximately \$24,000 (or 160,000 kwhrs) once Well #35 goes into production.
 Savings in energy costs due to increased efficiency will be captured in AVR's MCBA.
 The Parties agree on the costs as set forth in the table below.